-Feline respiratory track is a weak spot in the cat.
-That weakness is why the vaccines favor respiratory viruses.
+The feline respiratory tract is a weak spot in the cat.
+That weakness is why vaccines favor respiratory viruses.
 We discuss the virus cause but often it is two viruses and secondary bacteria that complicate the recovery.
-Knowing what caused the issue does help prevent future episodes in this cat and future kittens so we start with common respiratory viruses.
+Knowing what caused the issue does help prevent future episodes in this cat and future kittens, so we will start with common respiratory viruses.

 - Herpes/Rhinotrachetis Virus:

-- When we talk about respiratory disease in cats, everyone usually wants to talk about Herpes.
-Herpes is the number one cause of upper respiratory infections (URI's) in cats.
-Herpes is forever - once a cat gets it, they will carry it for the rest of their life.
-Studies estimate between 70% and 90% of cats carry the herpes virus.
+- When we talk about respiratory disease in cats, everyone wants to talk about Herpes.
+Herpes is the number one cause of upper respiratory infections (URIs) in cats.
+Herpes is forever - once cats get it, they will carry it for the rest of their life.
+Studies estimate between 70% and 90% of cats carry the Herpes Virus.
 Herpes affects the cornea of the eye in cats and kittens, and if untreated, severe ulceration can cause the loss of the eye.
-Often Herpes and Calici virus are both present in young kittens.
-(See article Feline Herpes Virus)
+Often Herpes and Calicivirus are both present in young kittens.
+(Read Feline Herpesvirus)

-- Is an important component of vaccination because it can stay alive in the cat, hidden in the nervous system, with no clinical signs until the conditions are right for it to reproduce.
-In situations of mixed infections, since Herpes favors the respiratory tract, Calici will infect other tissues in the body.
-As a result, Calici often affects tissues of the joint, bladder and GI tract, in addition to ulcers of the mouth and nose.
-Cats can shed Calici virus in their feces or urine, but they can also shed it with coughing and discharge from the nose and mouth.
+- Vaccinating for Calicivirus is important because the virus can stay alive in the cat, hidden in the nervous system, with no clinical signs until the conditions are right for it to reproduce.
+In situations of mixed infections, Herpes often infects the respiratory tract, and Calici will infect other tissues in the body.
+As a result, Calici often affects tissues of the joint, bladder and GI tract.
+It also often results in ulcers of the mouth and nose.
+Cats can shed Calicivirus in their feces or urine, but they can also shed it with coughing and discharge from the nose and mouth.
 Though Herpes will only last a few hours in the environment, Calici can survive for as long as a week, which means disinfecting is important.

 - Feline Leukemia/Feline Immune Deficiency Virus:

-- Feline Leukemia virus is one disease that makes cats prone to complicated bacterial pneumonia and rhinitis.
-This virus and Feline Immune deficiency virus suppress the immune system stopping cats from fighting respiratory infections and complicates treatment.
-If the FeLv/FIV status is unknown, you should test them before initiating treatment.
+- If cats are infected with Feline Leukemia Virus, they are often prone to complicated bacterial pneumonia and rhinitis.
+This virus and Feline Immunodeficiency Virus suppress the immune system, disabling cats from fighting respiratory infections and complicating treatment.
+If the FeLV/FIV status is unknown in your cats, you should test them before initiating treatment.

-You can see both viruses by themselves or together, but many respiratory infections are also complicated with bacterial infections.
+You can see viruses by themselves or together, but many respiratory infections are complicated with bacterial infections.
 Bacteria always resides in the respiratory tract, and they stay in check when the cat is healthy.
-However when the cat is sick and the immune system is busy fighting the virus, the bacteria seems to explode.
-Cats sometimes beat the virus, then die of pneumonia from secondary bacteria.
+However, when the cat is sick and the immune system is busy fighting the virus, the bacteria seems to explode.
+Cats sometimes beat a virus, then die of pneumonia from secondary bacteria.

-- Is often referred to as a “pink eye” because of the conjunctivitis it causes - the swelling of the conjunctiva can be severe.
-Since it is a bacteria within the cells, the antibiotic that is used must penetrate the cells of the conjunctiva to be effective.
-(See article Feline Chlamydia - "Cat Pink Eye")
+- Often referred to as “pink eye” because of the conjunctivitis it causes - the swelling of the conjunctiva can be severe.
+Since this infection is a bacteria within the cells, antibiotics must penetrate the cells of the conjunctiva to be effective.
+(Read Feline Chlamydia - "Cat Pink Eye")

-- In the shelter or show cattery, Bordetella vaccine will help control and eliminate the persistent URI/Pneumonia issue seen from Bordetella.
+- In the shelter or show cattery, the Bordetella vaccine will help control and eliminate the persistent URI/Pneumonia issue seen with Bordetella.

-- Antibiotics are commonly used with URI's include Penicillin or Doxycycline.
-For uncomplicated viral infections, Clavamox® is the drug of choice while Chlamydia responds well to Doxycycline.
+- Antibiotics are commonly used with URIs, including Penicillin or Doxycycline.
+For uncomplicated viral infections, Clavamox® is the drug of choice, while Chlamydia responds well to Doxycycline.

-- L-Lysine, such as Duralactin® Feline L-Lysine or easy to give Enisyl-F® Lysine Treats have been effective against Herpes virus when it's used early or in the chronic cases.
+- L-Lysine, such as Duralactin® Feline L-Lysine or easy-to-give Enisyl-F® Lysine Treats, has been effective against Herpesvirus when used early or in chronic cases.
 However, it is less effective with an active URI.
-Litters that are just breaking with respiratory infections will respond to L-Lysine orally, so if one kitten is diagnosed with a virus, the rest should be supplemented immediately.
-Chronic herpes cases stay in remission more reliably with L-Lysine, allowing for a much healthier cat.
+Litters that are just breaking with respiratory infections will respond to L-lysine orally, so if one kitten is diagnosed with a virus, the rest should be supplemented immediately.
+Chronic Herpes cases stay in remission more reliably with L-lysine, allowing for a much healthier cat.

-- Eye ointments, such as Terramycin® or Vetericyn® will sooth and speed recovery from eye issues.
-Ointments are helpful in healing the ulcerated eyes, especially with complicated Herpes infections.
+- Eye ointments, such as Terramycin® or Vetericyn®, will soothe and speed recovery from eye issues.
+Ointments are helpful in healing ulcerated eyes, especially with complicated Herpes infections.
 Tetracycline or Chloramphenicol ointments are best, as they get Chlamydia infections as well.

 - For no appetites, try adding flavor that has an odor.
-Grizzly Salmon Oil™ is a good choice on respiratory cats that can’t smell and older cats that lost their sense of smell.
+Grizzly Salmon Oil™ is a good choice for cats that can’t smell and older cats that have lost their sense of smell.

 - Cats with respiratory problems cannot smell and as a result, they will not eat.
-Use 1cc of Lincomycin and 10cc of Saline as a nose drop to open the airway.
+Use 1 cc of Lincomycin and 10 cc of Lincomycin and 10 cc of Saline as a nose drop to open the airway.
 A few drops in each nostril will cause them to “sneeze” the junk out before feeding.
-In addition, nursing babies can’t nurse if they can’t breathe through their nose.
+In addition, babies can’t nurse if they can’t breathe through their nose.
 If kittens are not nursing well, flush their noses with nose drops - it works!

-If your cat is suffering from respiratory problems, keep in mind that the issues are usually not just one organism.
+If your cat is suffering from respiratory problems, keep in mind that there are probably more issues.
 Instead of treating the primary infection, make sure you attack the secondary bacterial and eye problems as well.
-When problems affect a whole litter or spread to a chronic disease, L-Lysine can be the boost you need for treatment success.
+When problems affect a whole litter or spread to a chronic disease, L-lysine can be the boost you need for treatment success.